andre-the-giant/astroblog/src/pages/posts/why-developer-experience-maters-in-engineering-management.md

 It helps you understand productivity obstacles like frequent interruptions, context switching, or cognitive overload.
 Having faced these challenges yourself makes you better at addressing them proactively and effectively.

 I experienced this firsthand while reviewing code.
-When I noticed a senior developer’s reviews were superficial and low-quality, it signaled deeper concerns.
+When I noticed a senior developer's reviews were superficial and low-quality, it signaled deeper concerns.
 Understanding code allowed me to quickly spot signs of disengagement or possible burnout, enabling meaningful conversations and proactive solutions.

 ## Better technical and strategic decisions